 The terms adaptability and flexibility are regularly used in the context of lab design.
 These terms are sometimes used interchangeably, but their definitions are often contrasted and contested.
 Adaptability implies long term changes, while flexibility lends itself to discussions of more short-term alterations.
 A building might be adaptable enough to accommodate a laboratory (a long-term use), or flexible enough to vary the number of work spaces through the use of movable interior walls, for short term flexibility.

-By nature, Class II Type B Biosafety Cabinets are large energy consumers due to their high exhaust volume requirements.
-Keep in mind that all of the heated or cooled air removed from the lab must be replaced, which substantially affects HVAC costs.
-In addition, Class II Type B Biosafety Cabinets are permanent fixtures which cannot be altered—even when research-needs change and no longer require exhaust ventilation.
+The mechanical systems involved in laboratory infrastructure present a special challenge.
+One type of equipment that requires unique design considerations is the Class II, Type B Biosafety Cabinet.
+The Type B design requires dedicated exhaust ventilation, which often burdens the laboratory mechanical system as a whole.
+By nature, Class II Type B Biosafety Cabinets consume a lot of energy due to their high exhaust volume requirements.
+They duct 100% of their exhaust to the exterior.
+The main loss of energy is due to the heated or cooled air removed from the lab.
+All of that conditioned air must be replaced, which substantially affects HVAC costs.
+In addition, Class II Type B Biosafety Cabinets are permanent fixtures, hard-ducted furniture which cannot be moved—even when research needs change and no longer require exhaust ventilation.

 Related Article: Time for a new type of biosafety cabinet?